iCurlmyster/yfusion/README.md

 Supported requests:
 - Business Search
 - Business Details
+- Business Search by Phone

-Currently this only supports 2 requests from the API, because these are the ones I needed.
+Currently this has limited support of the API, because these are the requests that I needed.
 However I do plan to flesh out the rest of the API.

 ## Requirements